sddiaz/Portfolio-Projects/Portfolio_Clippit/README.md

 # Portfolio Projects - Clippit

 The idea of this application is web-based message retrieval.
 It can be used from any device via a web browser.
 The goal here was to implement a database and make the UI look appealing (albeit simple) as well!
-Once again, small and simple, but something I'm very proud of.
+Once again, small and simple, but something I was very proud of as it was my first personal HTML/CSS project!

 ## Overview